 In Java, the functionality of an object is described in a class.
-We have been writing classes all semester as containers for our main, and recently, a few other methods.
-It turns out that this is just a small fraction of what a Java class can be used to do.
+We have been writing classes so far this semester as containers for our main, and in some cases, a few other methods.
+This is just a small fraction of what a Java class can be used to do.

 We look at a mechanism to achieve this by a simpler example.
-Consider this example, which we could have written much earlier in the semester:
+Consider this example, which is written with all code in its main method.